 We all know how important a good logo design is for creating a trustworthy, profitable online Shopify store — but how you present your logo in your Shopify theme is just as key.

-Too often, when using a premium Shopify theme, store owners end up using low quality or difficult to read logos that don’t fit the theme properly.
+Too often, store owners end up using low quality or difficult to read logos that don’t fit the theme properly.

 Below are five areas to consider when adding your logo to your Shopify theme.